Home » Gemstones » Tiger's-Eye

 Tiger's-Eye Rough: A piece of rough tiger's-eye.
 Image copyright iStockphoto / Robert Ellis.

 Tiger's-eye is frequently used as a rough in the production of tumbled stones.
 It has a hardness of 7 and tumbles well with other quartz gemstones and with agates or jaspers.
 It easily takes a high polish in a rock tumbler and is suitable for beginning to experienced tumblers.

 More About Tiger's-Eye

 Most tiger's-eye used as a gemstone is brown in color.
 A similar material with a gray-blue color is known as "hawk's-eye."
-Red, blue, and green tiger's-eye is often sold as finished stones.
-These colored stones are usually dyed.
+Red, blue, and green tiger's-eye are often sold as finished stones.
+These colored stones are usually treated with heat or dye.